LinkedIn is the priciest ad platform in B2B.

 Self-reported professional data is LinkedIn's moat.

 LinkedIn members tell the platform exactly what they do for a living.
-Their job title, employer, seniority level, industry, skills.
-This is volunteered data, not inferred from browsing habits or app usage.
+Their title, employer, seniority, industry, skills.
+Volunteered data, not inferred from browsing habits or app usage.

-On Meta, B2B targeting means approximations.
-Interest-based segments, lookalike audiences, behavioral guesses.
+On Meta, B2B targeting is approximation.
+Interest-based segments, lookalike audiences, behavioural guesses.
 It works for consumer products.
 For reaching "VP of Marketing at SaaS companies with 200 to 500 employees in North America," it's useless.

-The supply side matters too.
-LinkedIn has about 310 million monthly active users.
+Supply matters too.
+LinkedIn has roughly 310 million monthly active users.
 Meta has over 3 billion.
 Less ad inventory means more competition among B2B advertisers.
-Scarcity pushes prices up, but it also means your ad appears in a higher-quality environment where people are in a professional headspace.
+Scarcity pushes prices up, but it also means your ad lands in a higher-quality environment, where people are in a professional headspace.

 "LinkedIn's premium CPC reflects its highly targeted professional audience.
 4 out of 5 LinkedIn members drive business decisions."
 (Postiv AI, LinkedIn Advertising Costs 2026)

-Cost per click is the wrong metric for B2B.
+Cost per click is the wrong yardstick for B2B.

 LinkedIn's average conversion rate is 6.1% in the U.S. Google Search converts at 3.75%.
-Google Display is down at 0.77%.
+Google Display sits at 0.77%.
 But conversion rates alone don't tell the whole story.
 The quality of what converts is where LinkedIn pulls ahead.

-Work through a rough example.
-Say a LinkedIn click costs you $8.
+Run a rough example.
+A LinkedIn click costs you $8.
 Your landing page converts at about 6%.
-That puts your cost per lead somewhere around $130 to $140.
+Cost per lead lands somewhere around $130 to $140.
 Over on Meta, a click runs $1.50.
-Your page converts at maybe 1.5%.
+The page converts at maybe 1.5%.
 Cost per lead: $100.
 Looks cheaper.

-But look at what actually came through the door.
-The LinkedIn lead arrived with a verified job title and company attached.
+Look at what actually came through the door.
+The LinkedIn lead arrives with a verified job title and company attached.
 Your rep knows in seconds whether it's worth a call.
 The Meta lead?
 Could be anyone.
-Could be a grad student clicking around.
-Could be somebody in a totally different country who tapped by accident.
-The time your team spends qualifying that lead eats into the "$100 savings" fast.
+A grad student clicking around.
+A person in a different country who tapped by accident.
+The time your team burns qualifying that lead eats into the "$100 savings" fast.

 "LinkedIn ads deliver 4.1 to 8.3x ROAS for B2B campaigns, with leads converting at 2 to 3x the rate of other social platforms."
 (Stackmatix, LinkedIn Ads Cost in 2026)